A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 What to see and do in Bohol, a pearl of the Visayas

-An itinerary to travel Central Philippines bicycle touring or backpacking
+An itinerary for traveling in Central Philippines by bicycle touring or backpacking

 This article is a part of our guide to adventure travel in the Philippines on a budget